fable-compiler/Fable/docs/testing.md

 After that, run `npm run test-debug` as shown above.
 If you go to Chrome debugger, you'll see the JS test files but the F# ones won't be loaded yet.
 Just set a breakpoint at one of the JS files and, when hit, the debugger will automatically search the original code.
 From that moment on, the F# files will already be displayed so you can set the breakpoints directly there.

-> NOTE: For now only `TestFixture` and `Test` attributes, and `Assert.AreEqual` are available, but more features will be available soon.
+> Note: For now only `TestFixture` and `Test` attributes, and `Assert.AreEqual` are available, but more features will be available soon.

-> NOTE: As attributes are only read by name, it's possible to use the attributes without the `NUnit` dependency if needed.
+> Note: As attributes are only read by name, it's possible to use custom-defined attributes without the `NUnit` dependency if needed.